[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 What is Extreme Chastity and How Can You Explore It Safely?

 Chastity kink is a lot more popular than you might think.
 Though we most commonly hear about “male chastity” (a bit of a misnomer, since not everyone with a penis is a man), this kink is common amongst kinksters of all genders and can be practiced by people with all genital configurations.
 But what if you’ve been experimenting with chastity for a while and you’re looking for something a bit more intense?
-That’s when you might start looking into more extreme chastity play activities.
+That’s when you might start looking into more extreme chastity play, trying a different cage or device, or adding other kink activities to your chastity.

 First, What is Chastity?